ShannDaMoFoMan/ShannDaMoFoMan/README.md

 - 👀 I’m interested in doing real legit shit..
 - 🌱 I’m currently learning tig welding so I can weld they asses up!..
 - 💞️ I’m looking to collaborate on making some videos or some psychedelical lad visuals.Trippy ish!
-- 📫 How to reach me .. xxmofomanxx@gmail.com or illpneumatikill@yahoo.com.
+- 📫 How to reach me ..
+NaNu NaNu

 <!---
 ShannDaMoFoMan/ShannDaMoFoMan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.